scuttle/scuttle/README.md

 # SCUTTLE: System to Contain Unsustainable Threats To Life and Existence
 ### A multi-tenant Wiki platform for collaborative writing projects.

+### (Legacy Branch, will be torn down in the future.
+Available at https://scpfoundation.wiki)

 ## Key concepts:
 * Designed for multi-tenancy via subdomain routing.
 * Schemaless metadata powered by JSON.